 - State Health Exchanges ( Link to California State Exchange )

 Now, let’s look into the impact of the Obamacare on Non-Immigrants in the USA.

 Can Non-Immigrants qualify for buying health insurance in Marketplace?

-H-1B, F-1 and J-1 visa holders who are on work visas, student visas and exchange programs who have been in the country for less than five years are eligible to buy insurance through the health care exchange.
+H-1B, F-1 and J-1 visa holders who are on work visas, student visas and exchange programs who have been in the country for less than five years are not eligible to buy insurance through the health care exchange.